DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 [3.3](#3.3) Select controls based upon systems security requirements (OSG-9 Chpt 8)

 - 📗**Common Criteria (CC)** for Information Technology Security Evaluation.
+- The U.S. Department of Defense-developed Trusted Computer System Evaluation Criteria (TCSEC), and the European Union-developed Information Technology Security Evaluation Criteria (ITSEC) were both replaced with Common Criteria.
+Common Criteria is published as International Standards Organization (ISO) Standard 15408.
+It was developed as a standard for 📝evaluating information technology products.
+Arguably, ISO 15408 is the international standard for system security evaluation criteria, but that is not the real name.
-Common Criteria is the name used for the International Standards Organization (ISO) 15408 standard.
+- Common Criteria is the name used for the International Standards Organization (ISO) 15408 standard.
 ISO 15408 is a testing criterion for security products.
 It is designed as an independent, third-party testing mechanism.
 It is also good for software developers to use, especially if they want to achieve a higher score when tested against Common Criteria.
     - The CC provides a standard to evaluate systems, defining various levels of testing and confirmation of systems' security capabilities
     - The primary distinction of the current Common Criteria (CC) from the previous security evaluation criteria systems it replaced is that the CC is a dynamic and subjective evaluation of security mechanisms and functions via the protection profiles (PPs) and security targets (STs) comparison mechanism.
 Most previous systems were static in their evaluation of security protection mechanisms.
     - The number of the level indicates what kind of testing and confirmation has been performed